A Dirichlet Regression Model for Compositional Data with Zeros: Dirichlet regression

-In the previous section we linked the parameters with some covariates.
-The mixed Dirichlet regression refers to the case when the parameter $\phi$ is also linked to the same covariates.
-So, instead of having the same value of $\phi$ for all compositional vectors, we allow it to vary as a function of the covariates.
+The parameter $\phi$ can also be linked to the same covariates.
+Instead of having the same value of $\phi$ for all compositional vectors, one can allow for it to vary as a function of the covariates.
+The link function used here is the logarithm to ensure that it is always positive and is given by